Catalonia: Modern era

 In July 1713 the Junta de Braços (parliamentary assembly) of Catalonia opted to unilaterally remain in the war to protect Catalan constitutions and lives from Bourbon punishment, beginning a separate conflict known as the War of the Catalans (1713–1714).
 The siege and capitulation of Barcelona (11 September 1714) ended Catalan resistance.
-In retaliation for the betrayal, and inspired by the French model, Philip enacted the Nueva Planta decrees (1707, 1715 and 1716), forcibly incorporating the realms of the Crown of Aragon, including the Principality of Catalonia in 1716, as provinces of Castile, terminating their status as separate states along with their parliaments, institutions and public laws, within a French-style centralized and absolutist kingdom of Spain.
+In retaliation for the betrayal, and inspired by the French model, Philip enacted the Nueva Planta decrees (1707, 1715 and 1716), forcibly incorporating the realms of the Crown of Aragon, including the Principality of Catalonia in 1716, as provinces of Castile, terminating their status as separate states along with their parliaments, institutions and public laws, within a French-style centralised and absolutist kingdom of Spain.
 After the War of the Spanish Succession, the assimilation of the Crown of Aragon in the Castilian Crown through the Nueva Planta Decrees was the first step in the creation of the Spanish nation state.
-These nationalist policies, sometimes aggressive, and still in force, have been and are the seed of repeated territorial conflicts within the state.
-In the second half of the 17th century and the 18th century (excluding the parentheses of the Succession War and the post-war instability) Catalonia carried out a successful process of economic growth and proto-industrialization, reinforced in the late quarter of the century when Castile's trade monopoly with American colonies ended.
+These nationalist policies, sometimes aggressive, and still in force, have been and are the seed of repeated territorial conflicts within the state, although, a survey of language usage in 1807, commissioned by Napoleon, indicates that, except in the royal courts, Spanish was absent from everyday life.
+In the second half of the 17th century and the 18th century (excluding the parentheses of the Succession War and the post-war instability) Catalonia carried out a successful process of economic growth and proto-industrialisation, reinforced in the late quarter of the century when Castile's trade monopoly with American colonies ended.